hombit/freddi/Readme.md

 `python/test` contains some tests, you can run them by `python3 setup.py test`.
 - `test_freddi.py` and `test_ns.py` contain unit tests for Python source;
 - `test_analytical.py` contains integration tests to compare analytical solutions of the equation of disk viscous evolution with the numerical solutions of `Freddi`;
-- `regression.py` contains regression tests to be sure that 1) the `Freddi` output is stable, and 2) the Python code gives the same results as binary executables do.
+- `regression.py` contains regression tests to be sure that 1) the `Freddi` output is stable vs previous commits, and 2) the Python code gives the same results as binary executables do.

 The regression test data are located in `python/test/data`.
 Sometimes you need to update these regression data, for example when you introduce new